15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Attend The Phare Circus

-The Phare Circus is an energetic and entertaining show which incorporates theater, music, dance, and circus to tell Cambodian stories.
-These show covers historical, folk, and modern stories are conveyed through incredible performances.
+The Phare Circus is an energetic and entertaining show that incorporates theater, music, dance, and circus to tell Cambodian stories.
+These shows cover historical, folk, and modern stories that are conveyed through incredible performances.

 Visiting the Phare Circus not only provides a fun night out for yourself, but a lot of the proceeds go towards charitable causes within the local community which was another great reason to go check it out!